LuizZak/SwiftRewriter/Architecture.md

 The input source code is provided via an `InputSourcesProvider`-implementer provided to `SwiftRewriter.init`.
 This object should provide the input source code files to parse encapsulated behind objects implementing a `CodeSource` protocol.
 This protocol provides semantic information about the origin of a source snippet, which can be used during later steps to aid in tracing back the origin of a source code construct.

 The source code is then processed by `SourcePreprocessor` objects provided to `SwiftRewriter.init`.
-These preprocessors have access to the raw string data for the files, and can be used to apply transformations such as comment removal or preprocessor expansion before actual parsing is done for each file.
+These pre-processors have access to the raw string data for the files, and can be used to apply transformations such as comment removal or preprocessor expansion before actual parsing is done for each file.

 For the tooled part, [ANTLR](http://www.antlr.org/) is used to do the heavy lifting and parse all the input source code, and a couple of more fine-grained parsing steps are performed manually with `ObjcParser` (mainly Objective-C type signature parsing).